MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-CalendarDiagnosticLog.md

 ```

 ### -ItemClass
-The ItemClass parameter filters the results by item class .
-You can specify multiple values separated by commas..
+The ItemClass parameter filters the results by the specified MessageClass property value of the calendar item (for example, IPM.Appointment).
+You can specify multiple values separated by commas.

 You can only use this parameter with the MeetingID parameter.